Current programmes

 - Signing up for our quarterly newsletter

-- Spot us on Friends of the Earth’s social media channels
+- Spotting us on Friends of the Earth’s social media channels

 Fund Young Friends of the Earth

-Your support helps underrepresented young people build meaningful, justice-rooted climate action.
-We back youth organising that is bold, collaborative and community centred.
+Your support helps under-represented young people build meaningful, justice-rooted climate action.
+We back youth organising that's bold, collaborative and community centred.

 From zines and campaigns to gatherings and manifestos, your funding powers young people’s creativity, leadership and collective resilience.